 “Practice makes perfect”

 Stephanie Wong, director, has over 30 years of experience in finance and corporate finance as an investment banker and a regulator.
-She is our head of execution for public company transactions and a director in our corporate reorganisation & corporate rescue practice.
+She is our consultant for public company transactions and a director in our corporate reorganisation & corporate rescue practice.

 She graduated at The University of Sydney in 1987.
 She then qualified as a chartered accountant in Australia with KPMG before returning to Hong Kong where she spent six years with the Securities and Futures Commission as a senior manager with responsibilities for takeovers and mergers and other policy work.